canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 #### Even more dependencies

 Snapcraft allows users to share parts with other projects via a common parts repository.
-We are going to use it to pull a second part called `desktop-gtk2`, that provides a desktop launcher script that ensures Desktop apps are working correctly inside snap confinement and integrates seamlessly with Desktop notifications, input methods and global sound controls for example.
+We are going to use it to pull a second part called `desktop-gtk2`, which provides a desktop launcher script that ensures Desktop apps are working correctly inside snap confinement and integrates seamlessly with Desktop notifications, input methods and global sound controls for example.

 ```yaml
 parts: